-&lt;sup>35 The Stepping Up Initiative is a national initiative to reduce the number of people with mental illnesses in local jails.
+&lt;sup>36 The Stepping Up Initiative is a national initiative to reduce the number of people with mental illnesses in local jails.
 For more information on the Initiative, see https://stepuptogether.org/.

-&lt;sup>36 The Sentencing Commission supports increasing the number of mental health PPOs, see Appendix C.
+&lt;sup>37 The Sentencing Commission supported increasing the number of mental health PPOs, see Justice Reinvestment Implementation Evaluation Report 2019, Appendix C.

-&lt;sup>37 G.S.
+&lt;sup>38 G.S.
 15A-1343(b)(3a).

-&lt;sup>38 See e.g., State v.
+&lt;sup>39 See e.g., State v.
 Johnson, 246 N.C.
 App.
 139, 783 S.E.2d 21 (2016); State v.
 Williams, 243 N.C.
 App.
 198, 776 S.E.2d 741 (2015).

-time and resources in locating these offenders.
-The goal is to reduce the numbers of absconders statewide and ensure that all efforts have been exhausted to locate offenders prior to alleging an absconding violation.
+locate offenders who are not complying with supervision prior to alleging an absconder violation.
+To achieve that objective, Community Corrections added a second phase to the absconder investigation in which the time frame is extended and a specialized officer is utilized to spend additional time and resources in locating these offenders.
+The goal is to ensure that all efforts have been exhausted to locate offenders prior to alleging an absconding violation.
+The pilot program started with five districts and in 2019 DPS expanded the program to an additional three districts.
 A specialized team of officers in each district is assigned a list of offenders to determine if they have in fact absconded or locate them and address any existing technical violations.
+Initial results in CY 2019 indicate nearly 2,500 less offenders have been declared absconders.
+There are plans to expand the policy statewide in 2020.